xuqcf/xuqcf/README.md

 ## about

 - open to collabs on open-source tools, startups, and things that matter
-- learning Go properly, Arabic (conversational + Qur'anic), and AI/ML systems
+- learning Go properly, AI/ML systems, Data Structured and Algorithms
 - daily driving Arch Linux — yes, i enjoy breaking it
 - ask me about Linux ricing, IB CS, or building in public